 Many people who discuss this topic focus their attention on the role of wearing swords by mounted knights and samurai in the middle ages.
 However, the role of the sword may have been exaggerated by modern romantic ideas.
 Medieval road traffic would have been dominated by commoners on foot and transporting goods in carts, who would not have worn swords.
 The only people who would have routinely worn swords would have been the aristocracy and soldiers, and when their wagons rolled, right-of-way would surely have been determined by social rank, not by traffic customs, with commoners scattering for safety into the ditches on whichever side of the road was nearest.
 Medieval knights were relatively few and far between on the roads, and even if they did prefer to pass one another in a certain manner (probably more for ceremony and to show respect than out of any real perception of danger) the protocols they followed would not necessarily have translated into rules applicable to the entire population.

 Walking: keep right.
 Most people appear to have a natural tendency to keep to the right.
 Right-handed swordsmen, however, may prefer to keep to the left to reduce the chance of the scabbard (worn on the left side of the body) hitting other people.

 Riding a horse: keep left.
 A right-handed person finds it easier to mount a horse from the left side of the horse, and it would be very difficult to do otherwise if wearing a sword (which would be worn on the left).
 It is safer to mount and dismount towards the edge of the road, rather than in the middle of traffic, so if one mounts on the left, then the horse should be ridden on the left side of the road.
-Horsemen armed with swords prefer to keep left of each other in order that their sword arm is nearer their opponent — and, more often, to offer one’s right hand in friendship.
+Horsemen armed with swords prefer to keep left of each other in order that their sword arm is nearer their opponent — but more often to offer one’s right hand in friendship.

 Light armoured jousting division competion, Guelph, Ontario, Canada, July 2000.
 Photo from the Academy of European Medieval Martial Arts